 2. The authors may want to suggest filtering of cells through 40-70 µm mesh prior to injecting into the facial vein to make sure particulates are removed.
 Injecting 108 splenocytes in a 50µl volume seems like quite a high concentration and may lead to clumping which the authors indicate results in blockage of blood vessels and death.
 Have you actually injected this many cells in the past?

 We agree that injecting 108 splenocytes in 50µl would be quite high (probably unacceptably high).
-In the experiments shown in Figure 1, the highest number of cells we injected was 6 x 106 in 50µl, or 1.2 x 108 per ml.
+As a general rule, we do not exceed a concentration of 2 x 108 cells/ml for injection into neonatal mice.
 This concentration typically yields a homogeneous suspension with little to no cell clumping.
-As a general rule, we do not exceed a concentration of 2 x 108 cells/ml for injection into neonatal mice.
-As the reviewer points out, higher concentrations could lead to problematic clumping.
-We do not routinely filter the cells because this results in non-specific losses of unknown numbers of cells.
+Therefore, we do not routinely filter the cells because this results in non-specific losses of unknown numbers of cells.
+The text in the discussion has been corrected to indicate this important point.
 3. In section 2.3 on systemic immunization it reads as if only 25µl can be injected in the peritoneum of 7 day old mice.
 This seems rather small even for a 7 day old mouse.

 Volumes larger than 25µl can be injected and, indeed, there are reports in the literature of i.p. injection of 50µl, even into 1 day old pups.
 However, there is little “open space” in the peritoneal cavities of murine pups.
 We have found that injection volumes exceeding 25µl result in leakages of unknown amounts at unacceptably high frequencies (≥20% of injections).
 Therefore, to ensure 100% delivery, we use the conservative volume of 25µl.
+This has been explained in the discussion in the revised manuscript.
 4. In section 2.1 it indicates that the lack of leakage is an indicator of a successful subcutaneous injection.
 Is there a trick to preventing leaking?

 The only “tricks” are stated in the written procedure – i.e., that the injection and needle removal should be performed slowly.